All best sellers

 Ours are designed to be latex- and vinyl-free to avoid allergies and to be compatible with flexible materials such as foams, latex, fabrics, leather, 3D prints, and other thermoplastic and cosplay materials.

-On the other hand, this type of flexi paint is NOT suitable for painting on glass, ceramic, glossy plastic, synthetic leather, metal, concrete, stone, hardwood, silicone surfaces, or waxed or oiled surfaces, especially if these materials have not been properly primed and prepared for it.
+On the other hand, this type of flexi paint is NOT suitable for painting on glass, ceramic, glossy plastic, pure metal, concrete, stone, hardwood, silicone surfaces, or waxed or oiled surfaces, especially if these materials have not been properly primed and prepared for it.

 It is important to bear in mind that they are not the same as elastic paints.
 Although they have a certain elasticity, if they are stretched too much, they can break or crack, as they are designed to adapt to moderate movements without losing adhesion but not to stretch too much.